-Designing the Calendar-Holiday Database Application
+Designing the Calendar-Event Database Application

 This is part one of a three part series.
-The second article will cover building and populating the Calendar Holiday database.
+The second article will cover building and populating the Calendar Event database.
 The third article will cover some approaches to developing an application to use the calendar information.

 The factors (requirements) which drive user interface design should drive database design.
 A well designed database makes the developer's job much easier, especially when using ORM (Object-Relational Mapping) tools such as Entity Framework or Hibernate, or rapid application development tools such as Iron Speed Designer.